This page will be updated with the latest information during the outbreak

 - Click this link for a Christian Perspective on the Coronavirus Outbreak.

-- Click here to download an online resources list for families written by Anna Leadbetter our Families Worker.
+- Click here for a list of on-line resources for families, compiled by Anna Leadbetter our Families Worker.

 - Click here to download a copy of ‘Pastoral Help and Prayer’ by Rod Thomas